My Brother Blew a Horn

 nettles, daisies, and long purples

-even recounting how the girl’s skirts
+even recounting how the girl’s

 became saturated and sunk her--